 LIST OF FIGURES

-20 Figure 5: Probability of success in the OIC pipeline
+13 Figure 1: Probability of success in the gastroenterology (non inflammatory bowel disease)-other pipeline

 LIST OF TABLES